Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 ### **Features Left to Implement**

-- I would eventually like to complete the Contact form so it is connected to an email API (currently lacking the JavaScript skills).
+- I would eventually like to complete the Contact form so it is capable of sending the user submitted data to me via email - I am currently lacking the JavaScript skills to enable this feature.
 - Depending on the number of projects which I reference on this site I may need to consider a different layout for the Portfolio Page.

 ______